MicrosoftDocs/bing-docs/bing-docs/bing-web-search/bing-api-comparison.md

 ---
-title: What are the Bing Search APIs?
+title: Bing family of search APIs
 titleSuffix: Bing Search Services
-description: Use this article to learn about the Bing Search APIs, and how you can enable cognitive internet searches in your apps and services.
+description: Learn about the Bing family of search APIs and how you can enable internet searches in your apps and services.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen